Energy

 For this reason, the Company prioritizes renewable energy sources and the diversification of its generation matrix, aiming at the continuity and quality of supply to the National Interconnected System (SIN), providing economic growth and quality of life to all Brazilians.

-Copel, through its Business Development Department - DDN, has expressed to the market an interest in the analysis and development of business opportunities in energy generation from biomass (sugarcane pomace, forestry, agribusiness residues) and biogas (agricultural waste, agro-industrial waste, RSU).
+Copel, through its Business Development Department – DDN, has expressed to the market an interest in the analysis and development of business opportunities in energy generation from biomass (sugarcane pomace, forestry, agribusiness residues) and biogas (agricultural waste, agro-industrial waste and urban solid waste).

 In addition, through the Business Development Department, the Company has been developing studies and prospecting initiatives on the Green Hydrogen theme.
 Considered the purest energy source and with the highest energy density by volume, Hydrogen is seen as a fundamental source for the decarbonization of world economies.